jackmcgaughey/reddit-meme-generator/README.md

 Each genre has its own AI personality that crafts humor specifically tailored to the culture and stereotypes of that music scene.

+### Image Search Improvements

+The application now includes enhanced image searching capabilities:

+- **Smart Filtering**: Automatically skips images that likely already contain text by:
+  - Analyzing the image source (subreddit)
+  - Checking post titles for common meme phrases
+  - Identifying posts from known meme subreddits
+- **More Results**: Each search returns 20 images instead of just 10
+- **Randomization**: Results are shuffled to ensure you get different images each time
+- **Higher Quality**: Behind the scenes, searches fetch 30 images and filter out lower quality options
+- **Consistent Experience**: Both genre and band searches use the same improvements

 ### Text Rendering Features

 - **Smart Text Sizing**: Text automatically scales to fit the image width